yoniy/GameOf15/README.md

 -----------------------
 1. Make sure you have apache Maven (3.6.0 and above) installed on your local machine
 2. Open CMD/console and navigate to our Project root directory - GameOf15
-3. Run the following command: 'mvn package'
+3. Run the following command: 'mvn package'.
    It will result with an executable jar file gameOfFifteen.jar, located under 'target' directory
 4. Navigate to /target directory and run the following command 'java -jar gameOfFifteen.jar'